Introduction to Access Control (v4)

-Privacy laws and regulations create a new awareness of access to Personally Identifiable Information.
+Privacy laws and regulations create a new awareness of access to personally identifiable information (PII).
 These laws and regulations have driven the concept of data ownership and consent by customers, employees, or patients.
 Data owners expect to be in control of their personal information, and in many cases, laws and regulations are mandating this.
 Several technological platforms have begun to spring up to fill this data ownership gap.
 Solutions like User-Managed Access, by Kantara Initiative, have made their way in the new access paradigms.
 Facilitated by the further development of protocols like OAuth, implementation of the concepts is made easier.
 10

-Mainstream Access Control methods are not able to deliver the growing need for ﬂexible access control in a changing world.
-Modern Access Governance requires modern access control methods.
-There is a clear need for Dynamic Access Control.
-Interestingly, the tools are becoming available, and implementation need not interfere with the current best practices, Adaptive Authentication, and PBAC can be added to an existing identity and access architecture.
+Mainstream access control methods are not able to deliver the growing need for ﬂexible access control in a changing world.
+Modern access governance requires modern access control methods.
+There is a clear need for dynamic access control.
+Interestingly, the tools are becoming available, and implementation need not interfere with the current best practices: adaptive authentication, and PBAC can be added to an existing identity and access architecture.
 It takes some planning, based on a roadmap.
-And of course, it requires implementing elements of Access Governance (as explained in a separate article in the IDPro BoK).
+And of course, it requires implementing elements of access governance.

-André Koot is IAM and Security Consultant at Nixu Benelux and is the IAM Internal Practice Lead within Nixu.
+André Koot is IAM and Security Consultant at SonicBee.
 His IAM experience comes from a financial accounting and auditing background.
-This background of anti-fraud detection and prevention business processes led to research in the area of authorization principles.
+This background of anti-fraud detection and prevention business processes led to research in the area of authorization and access control principles.

 “EU General Data Protection Regulation (GDPR): Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation),” OJ 2016 L 119/1. ↩